oyster-catcher/BoosterGuidance/README.md

 Finally the big important button at the bottom

-- Enable/disable Guidance:  Toggles whether to fly the rocket with guidance or use manual controls.
+- Enable/disable Guidance:  Toggles whether to fly the booster with guidance or use manual controls.
 When enabling BoosterGuidance will enable a suitable phase of flight by checking the rules from Boostback onwards.

 ## ADVANCED TOPICS